 Arguably the best online college for single moms in North Carolina, Durham Technical Community College offers a range of services to single parents, including a child care grant.
 Through the child care grant program, busy moms can have some of their child care expenses paid for by the school so that they can study and attend classes.
 In addition, the school also hosts a single-parent success network where students can find peer support.
 Students enrolled at Durham Tech have their choice of some of the best degrees for stay-at-home moms.
 These include associate degree programs like:

 - Online AAS in Emergency Management

 - Online AAS in Public Safety Administration

 - Online AAS in Criminal Justice Technology

-The Southern Association of Colleges and Schools Commission on Colleges has accredited Durham Tech to award these convenient degrees for single parents.
+The Southern Association of Colleges and Schools Commission on Colleges has accredited Durham Tech to award these convenient college degrees for single parents and working moms.